 Dolma: ground (minced) lamb and rice wrapped with grape leaves

 Kebabs: served alone or with minimal sides, spiced meat meant to

 be the star of the dish; there are dozens of varieties based on the seasonings used;

 the lula kebab is perhaps the most famous

-Black tea is central to Azerbajani culture and, hence is probably the most widely
+Black tea is central to Azerbaijani culture and is probably the most widely drunk

-drunk beverage in Azerbaijan.
-Two other common and
+beverage in Azerbaijan.
+Two other common and fairly

-fairly unique drinks are kvass, which is a fermented, but non-alcohol drink
+unique drinks are kvass, which is a fermented, but non-alcohol drink and

-As a primarily Muslim country, alcohol is not commonly drunk, but
+As a primarily Muslim country, alcohol is not especially common, but

 Azerbaijan is fairly liberal so beer, vodka, and other drinks are available.